devrath/studious-ds-adventure/collection/LinkedList/concepts/AppendElement/README.md

 ## 📺 `Problem statement`
-Appending the elements into the list
+Appending the elements to the list

 ## 📟 `Output`